shyndman/lmnop-transcribe/memory-bank/activeContext.md

 -   **Addressed Pylance error:** Resolved a Pylance error in `src/lmnop_transcribe/recorder.py` related to the `clippaste` subprocess call using `typing.cast` and a nested function.
 -   Added logging for time elapsed during audio recording in `src/lmnop_transcribe/audio_recorder.py`.
 -   Added timing measurements for external calls (SoX, transcription, clipboard paste) in `src/lmnop_transcribe/recorder.py`.
+-   Removed all references to the start sound from `config.toml`, `src/lmnop_transcribe/user_feedback.py`, and `src/lmnop_transcribe/config.py`.

 ## Active Decisions and Considerations

--   The core issue of trigger unresponsiveness has been resolved by addressing the conflict between `playSound` and audio recording, specifically by removing the start noise.
--   The planned multiprocessing refactor for audio handling may still be beneficial for overall performance and isolation, but the immediate trigger responsiveness issue is resolved.
+-   Implemented multiprocessing for audio handling to resolve trigger responsiveness issues.
--   The next steps involve integrating the transcription logic with a Wyoming server and fully implementing the user feedback mechanisms (excluding the removed start noise).
+-   Completed integration with the Wyoming server for Speech-to-Text (STT).
+-   Completed the transcription functionality.
+-   Completed user feedback mechanisms.

 ## Learnings and Project Insights